libretro/docs/docs/library/dosbox-pure.md

 There's also support for swapping floppy disk images (or PCjr cartridges) at runtime via a frontend's Disc Control menu and hotkeys.

+### Auto-execution of DOSBOX.BAT

+The core automatically executes "DOSBOX.BAT" instead of showing the start menu if it exists in the mounted ZIP or path.

 ### Loading M3U8 files

 If the core gets loaded with a `.m3u8` file, all files listed in it will be added to the disc swap menu.
 The first image will automatically get mounted as the A: or D: drive depending on whether it is a CD or floppy disk image.